bacti/RepData_PeerAssessment1/PA1_template.md

     mutate(steps = x.steps)
 ```

 Make a histogram of the total number of steps taken each day and Calculate and report the `mean` and `median` total number of steps taken per day.
-Do these values differ from the estimates from the first part of the assignment?
-What is the impact of imputing missing data on the estimates of the total daily number of steps?

 ```r